 - work in both scientific and research institutions, at universities and other teaching positions in academia, senior management positions in business, or public administration bodies where independent creative work and exact thinking is required.

-The application period for all the faculties is from 1 April until 31 May 2022 for programmes starting in September/October 2022; the entrance exam takes place on 16 June 2022.
+The application period for all the faculties is from 1 April until 31 May 2023 for programmes starting in October 2023; the entrance exam takes place on 20 June 2023.

 |Programme duration:||standard duration is 4 years;